wppbav/bavapi-sdk-python/docs/usage/basic.md

 |   0 | 24353 | Facebook |        254 | Argentina - Adults 2011 | ... |
 |   1 | 24353 | Facebook |        787 | Argentina - Adults 2012 | ... |
 | ... |   ... | ...      |        ... | ...                     | ... |

-## Datetime in Fount responses

-Parsing of datetime values in Fount responses is not currently supported, though it is a planned feature.

-For now, parse datetime values manually using `pandas` instead.

 !!! tip
     The functions shown in the "Basic usage" section are meant for easy use in Jupyter notebooks, experimentation, one-off scripts, etc.